IvoKara/Programming-Environments-classwork/README.md

 >  _I know, I know, but I prefer working on Linux rather than on Windows, even when it comes to .NET and C#.
 I do not need to wait Visual Studio with all it's bloatware to finish loading when I'm going to develop a simple applications for learning pourpouses._ :smile:

+But unfortunately there were circumstances (as WPF) that forced me to start using Vusial Studio to continue developing this project. :expressionless:

 Tested and working on **WSL2** with no differences.

 ### Setup